 - How to look after employee wellbeing

-I don’t believe any employer deliberately sets out to create a bad workplace that no employee would want to stay working in, just as I don’t believe that any employee leaves the house on a morning thinking “I’m going to be bad at work today”.
-Everyone wants to do a good job and if possible enjoy what they are doing.
-Sometimes business owners are so absorbed in their business and the day to day happenings that they take their eye off the ball and expect everyone to be as passionate and consumed by the business as they are, living and breathing your business values.
+I do not believe that any employer deliberately sets out to create a bad workplace that no employee would want to stay working in, just as I also do not believe that any employee leaves the house on a morning thinking “I’m going to be bad at work today”.
+Everyone wants to do a good job and, if possible, enjoy what they are doing.
+Sometimes business owners are so absorbed in their business and the day to day happenings that they take their eye off the ball and expect everyone to be as passionate and consumed by the business as they are, living and breathing the same business values.

-The other misconception is that to keep employees happy at work is expensive and that you can make them want to stay by throwing money at them.
+The other misconception is that to keep employees happy at work is expensive, and that you can make them want to stay by throwing money at them.
 How many times has someone handed in their notice saying they are getting more money elsewhere, to be made a counter offer to stay, which they do - only to leave in a few months.
-I’ve come across this many times as it’s not money that keeps them there.
+I have come across this many times as it is not money that keeps them there.

 A “good” employer is one who sets clear expectations to employees, including what is to be done, when it is to be done by, and where it goes after they complete their responsibilities.
 Within these expectations, you need to set clear boundaries, demonstrate healthy leadership and provide sound direction.
 This means spelling out rules, regulations, policies, and procedures.
 While you can usually accomplish this by creating a comprehensive employee manual, a good employer or manager will also use the “personal touch” by talking with employees in group and one-on-one settings on a regular basis.
 Whatever expectations you set, make sure they are consistent with all employees.
 Include such things as clocking in early, break times, lunch hours, etc. For example, is it acceptable to clock in early and leave work early?
 Are breaks mandatory?
 Will an employee be “docked” if they consistently take too long for lunch?
 The more issues and expectations you outline, the fewer problems arise, which leads to productive workers.

 Encourage your employees and offer praise when appropriate.
 Thank employees for doing a good job and let them know that you value them - people want to stay in positive environments.
-Should something go wrong or someone makes a mistake, don’t “punish” the person.
-Rather, talk to the person, teach the correct procedures and offer encouragement and further training when needed.
-Remember that punishing people only makes things worse in that the employee may become angry and bitter and may want to sabotage their work to get back at the company.
-If errors continue after correction, then you may need to evaluate that person to make sure he or she is a good fit for the job.
+Should something go wrong or someone makes a mistake, do not “punish” the person.
+Rather, talk to the person, teach them the correct procedures and offer encouragement and further training when needed.
+Remember that punishing people only makes things worse; the employee may become angry and bitter and may want to sabotage their work to get back at the company.
+If errors continue after correction, then you may need to evaluate that person to make sure that they/he/she is a good fit for the job.

 As an employer, you have an excellent opportunity to make a difference in your employees’ lives.
 Take an interest in them, smile, ask how their family is, or ask about their interests or problems and mean it.
 If you sense that someone is struggling, help that person get the necessary resources, as employees with stress have higher absenteeism, increased health problems, and decreased performance.
 Remember that we are all humans working together to get through life.
 We need to care about each other to get the best results.